 However, there is good news.
 Pediatric dental disease is nearly 100% preventable, and developing positive oral health behaviors in childhood goes a long way in preventing potentially serious health consequences.

 America’s ToothFairy is partnering with the Food and Nutrition Service (FNS) of the USDA to make oral health education and preventive tools more widely available.
 Oral health is an important element of a child’s overall health.
 Equally important, research has shown that children in families suffering from food insecurity are more likely to suffer from a wide range of negative health, nutrition, and educational outcomes.
 USDA’s Food and Nutrition Service (FNS) is on the forefront of providing nutritious meals to the food insecure and of working to improve the quality of the meals it serves.
 You can find more about the many nutrition resources available that can help you improve your overall health at FNS’s Get Involved website.
 It’s important to note that USDA’s 15 nutrition and hunger relief programs place a special emphasis on those Americans traditionally underserved by healthcare programs.

-The Kids Club promotes positive oral health habits through fun, online educational activities, tips and letters from the ToothFairy.
-Free, online activities make it easy for parents, caregivers, or teachers to educate the young children in their lives about positive oral health habits.
-Register a child or group of children for the Kids Club.
-Download Kids Club cards to distribute to children in your community.
+The Kids Club promotes positive oral health habits through fun, educational activities, tips and letters from the ToothFairy.
+Free quarterly mailings make it easy for parents, caregivers, or teachers to educate the young children in their lives about positive oral health habits.
+Register a child today or download Kids Club Cards to distribute to children in your community.

 Oral Health Activities for Kids

 Download a booklet of oral health educational activities for kids.